amleszk/htmpple/README.markdown

 --------
 There's considerable performance hit when using a UITextView over UILabel.
 Results of performanceTest method on iPhone4s device after 200 iterations

-ALLinkTextView: 19.02sec
+* ALLinkTextView: 19.02sec

-UITextView:  18.95sec
+* UITextView:  18.95sec

-UILabel : 11.56sec (40% faster)
+* UILabel : 11.56sec (40% faster)

-the only reason to use a UITextView is to detect the location of link attributes.
+The only reason to use a UITextView is to detect the location of link attributes.
 If anyone knows a way to do the same thing in UILabel without using CoreText I would be interested to hear.